-POWER TRIM/TILT SWITCH
+POWER TRIM AND TILT SWITCH

-The power trim/tilt adjusts the motor angle in relation to the transom.
-The power trim/tilt switch is located on the side of the bottom engine cowling.
-Pushing the switch "UP" trims the motor up, then tilts the motor up.
-Pressing the switch "DN" tilts the motor down and trims the motor down.
+The power trim and tilt adjusts the motor angle in relation to the transom.
+The power trim and tilt switch is located on the port side of the bottom engine cowling.
+Pushing the switch UP trims the motor up, then tilts the motor up.
+Pressing the switch DOWN tilts the motor down and trims the motor down.
 When the switch button is released, the motor will stop in its current position.